-(2) impaintent toss The company performs an impairment test to some property, plant and equipment if there is any indication that assets may be impaired.
-The grouping of the company's business assets are based on individual business units which are the lowest level of generating cash inflows.
-Idle assets that are not prospected to use in the future are individually assessed for impairment test.
+The Company performs an impairment test for some property, plant and equipment with indication of impairment.

+The grouping of the Company's business assets are based on individual business units which is the lowest level of generating cash inflows.
+Idle assets not prospected to be used in the future are individually assessed for impairment.

-Impairment loss, which have been included in "Other expense" of consolidated statement of income amounted to ¥187 million (U.S.\$1,322 thousand) and ¥501 million for the years ended December 31, 2023 and 2022, respectively.
-The significant impairment losses are as following:
+Impairment loss included in "Other expense" of consolidated statement of income amounted to ¥6,678 million (U.S.\$42,221 thousand) and ¥187 million for the years ended December 31, 2024 and 2023, respectively.

+Among those, the significant impairment losses are as following: